 I was surprised by my surroundings.
 “Where are we again?”
 I asked him.
 I’m bad with proper nouns.
 “Cesenatico,” he replied.
 “But this place is so cool – why doesn’t everyone come here?”
 “I don’t know,” he said.
 “But that’s why I like it.
 Not everyone comes here.”

 He was right.
 There were definitely other Italian tourists, but they were mostly families.
-In other words, there was no annoyingness stemming from too many drunks hanging around.
 Instead of walking into a tourist trap, it felt instead like we were stepping into the seaside life of these lucky Italians that call Cesenatico home.

 We walked down the crowded main stretch along the canal, toward the sea.
 I almost felt like a voyeur, watching all the families and the family dogs enjoying their Saturday.
 There was even a funky shaped boat that cost one euro that would take you to the other side of the canal if you so desired.
 We drifted until we couldn’t walk anymore, to the point at the end of the boardwalk.
 Fishermen and teens and couples like us trickled around, but nothing overwhelming.
 Near the boardwalk was a sprawling restaurant with whitewashed walls and tables.
 We were led to a table in the sand.
 A family with a toddler playing in the sand sat at the next table.
 We sat a bit with our drinks, the sight and sounds of the sea releasing our stress, much of which stemmed from my impending departure.
 “It seems impossible to believe that in a week you will be in New York.
 From Cesenatico to New York – I can’t imagine a bigger change,” said my traveling companion.
 I sat and munched my olive and took a sip of prosecco.
 He was right.
 At that moment, New York was absolutely worlds away from Cesenatico.